-Every candidate for the Postgraduate Diploma in Te Reo Maori, before enrolling in a programme of study for the diploma, shall have
+Every candidate for the Postgraduate Diploma in Te Reo Maori, before enrolling in a programme of study for the degree, shall have

-- (a) either: - i. qualified for a Bachelor's Degree with a major in Te Reo; or - ii. qualified for a Bachelor's degree and have completed a Graduate Diploma in Arts in Te Reo Maori or Te Pourua Reo: Diploma in Te Reo Maori; or - iii. qualified for a Bachelor's degree and have relevant professional experience and fluency in Te Reo Maori; or - iv. been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Postgraduate Diploma in Te Reo Maori: and - (b) been approved as a candidate for the diploma by the Dean of Humanities and Social Sciences from another Honours programme.
+- (a) either: - i. qualified for a Bachelor's Degree with a major in Te Reo: or - ii. qualified for a Bachelor's degree and have completed a Graduate Diploma in Arts in Te Reo Maori or Te Pourua Reo: Diploma in Te Reo Maori: or - iii. qualified for a Bachelor's degree and have from another Honours programme.

+- relevant professional experience and fluency in Te Reo Maori; or - iv. been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Master of Te Reo Maori; and - (b) been approved as a candidate for the degree by the Dean of Humanities and Social Sciences